 The analysis of income and expenditure by service on the face of the Comprehensive Income and Expenditure Statement is specified by the Service Reporting Code of Practice.
-The segmental reporting notes within the financial statements are based on the summary first page of the General Fund - Service Income and Expenditure Analysis in the Department of Environment's Accounts Direction.
+The segmental reporting notes within the financial statements are based on the summary first page of the General Fund - Service Income and Expenditure Analysis in the Department for Communities' Accounts Direction.

-The General Fund - Service Income and Expenditure Analysis as presented to the Department of Environment is as follows:
+The General Fund - Service Income and Expenditure Analysis as presented to the Department for Communities is as follows: